Everdend’s Top Brokerage Picks

 Dividend-Specific Tools:

-• Dividend screener with 15+ metrics
+• Advanced dividend screener with 20+ metrics

 • Customizable dividend calendar

-Minimum to Start: $0 for account ($1,000-$3,000 for most Vanguard funds)
+Minimum to Start: $0 ($100 for robo-advisor portfolios)

 Key Features: